 To make this website work properly, and to provide the most relevant products and services to our site visitors and members, we place small data files called cookies on your device.
 This statement provides you with information about cookies and how to control them for this website.

 When you visit our website, it may store or retrieve information in your browser, mostly in the form of cookies.
-Cookies are small text files that are transferred to your computer’s hard disk by a website.
+Cookies are small pieces of information, normally consisting of just letters and numbers, that are stored to your browser or your computer’s hard drive.
 This information might be about you, your preferences or your device and is typically used to make the site work as you expect it.
-The information does not usually directly identify you, but it can give you a more personalized web experience.

 What Types of Cookies We Use?

-There are two broad categories of cookies: First party cookies, served directly by us to your device and third-party cookies, which are served by a third party e.g. Google, Twitter, LinkedIn.
+There are two broad categories of cookies: First party cookies, served directly by us to your device and third-party cookies, which are served by a third party e.g. Google, Facebook, Instagram, Twitter, LinkedIn.